-We love watching a flick with the kids every now and then, and we can’t get enough of the fabulous stage shows, productions and musicals in Singapore either.
+We love watching a flick with the kids every now and then, and we can’t get enough of the fabulous stage shows, productions and musicals in Singapore, either.
 If you’ve ever considered getting the kiddos into the theatre, performing art programs in schools are the way to go.
 Or, you could send them to a drama and theatre class for kids in Singapore!
-We’ve rounded up eight of the best schools to do so.
+We’ve rounded up some of the best schools to do so.
 Read on to find out!

 The best drama and theatre classes for kids in Singapore

 1. Julia Gabriel Centre Singapore